top of page

 Ashwagandha in Infectious Diseases

-Ashwagandha possesses antibacterial properties and seems to be effective against methicillin-resistant Staphylococcus aureus, Escherichia coli, Proteus mirabilis, Pseudomonas aeruginosa, Salmonella typhi, Klebsiella pneumoniae, and Enterococcus spp.
+Research has demonstrated Ashwagandha's antibacterial properties.
+It has shown effectiveness against multiple bacteria, including methicillin-resistant Staphylococcus aureus and Escherichia coli.
+The plant also fights against Proteus mirabilis, Pseudomonas aeruginosa, Salmonella typhi, Klebsiella pneumoniae, and Enterococcus spp.

 Ashwagandha for Diabetes

-Ashwagandha lowers blood sugar by improving insulin sensitivity in patients with diabetes.
+Ashwagandha can lower blood sugar levels.
+It does this by improving insulin sensitivity in patients with diabetes, making it a potential supplement for those managing this condition.

 Cardioprotective Qualities